zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will create a Function App in Azure, which will host your Functions.

-#### Task to complete
+#### Tasks to complete

-- Create a Function App in the Azure portal
+- Create a Function App in the Azure portal.

 #### Exit criteria

-- You can navigate to your Function App in the Azure portal
+- You can navigate to your Function App in the Azure portal.

 ### Task 2: Configure storage queues

 In this task, you will add two storage queues to the storage account provisioned when you created your Function App.
 These queues will be used to store orders and notifications needing to be processed.

-#### Task to complete
+#### Tasks to complete

-- Create storage queues in the storage account associated with your Function App
+- Create storage queues in the storage account associated with your Function App:
   - orderqueue
   - notificationqueue

 #### Exit criteria

-- You created the two queues
+- You created the two queues.

 ### Task 3: Create Cosmos DB trigger function

 In this task, you will create a function that will be triggered whenever a document is inserted into the orders collection in your Azure Cosmos DB.
 This function sends all new orders to a queue for processing and shipping.
 This function will use a Cosmos DB trigger and an output binding to an Azure Storage Queue.

-#### Task to complete
+#### Tasks to complete

-- Create a Cosmos DB trigger function, named OrdersCosmosTrigger
+- Create a Cosmos DB trigger function, named OrdersCosmosTrigger.
-  - Connect to your Cosmos DB account
+  - Connect to your Cosmos DB account.
   - Collection name: orders (case sensitive)
-  - Rename the Document collection parameter to newOrders
+  - Rename the Document collection parameter to newOrders.
-  - Add an Azure Storage Queues output
+  - Add an Azure Storage Queues output:
     - Name: outputQueue
     - Queue name: orderqueue (case sensitive)
-  - Get the code for the OrdersCosmosTrigger function from the OrdersCosmosTrigger.js in the AzureFunctions folder in VS Code
+  - Get the code for the OrdersCosmosTrigger function from the OrdersCosmosTrigger.js in the AzureFunctions folder in VS Code.
-- Sign into the app, and place an order
+- Sign into the app, and place an order:
   - Email address: <demouser@bfyo.com>
   - Password: Password.1!!
-- Update on order directly in Cosmos DB, setting the processed field to true
+- Update on order directly in Cosmos DB, setting the processed field to true.

 #### Exit criteria

-- You can see items processing through the OrdersCosmosTrigger function logs
+- You can see items processing through the OrdersCosmosTrigger function logs.

     ![Two items are highlighted in the OrdersCosmosTrigger function logs.](media/unguided-image27.png "View items processing through the function logs")

-- Verify items are being written to the order queue in the Azure Storage account
+- Verify items are being written to the order queue in the Azure Storage account.

     ![Refresh is highlighted on the Messages blade, and two items are displayed under Message Text.](media/unguided-image28.png "Verify that items are being written to the order queue")